Homestead Exemption for Seniors with Limited Income

 The household income limitation is adjusted each year on January 1, according to changes in the consumer price index (CPI).
 It compares the

 prior year cost-of-living with the year before.
-Information on the current income limit for this exemption and more information on the
+Information on the CPI and current income limit for this exemption is available from the

 The Homestead Exemption for Seniors has been granted, with various benefit amounts, in the following Lee County jurisdictions: